 The then EU Commissioner for Competition, Neelie Kroes, said on June 27, 2007 that, "Since Ryanair is not in a position to exert de jure or de facto control over Aer Lingus, the European Commission is not in a position to require Ryanair to divest its minority shareholding, which is, by the way, not a controlling stake."
 In October 2007, the European Commission also reached a formal decision that it would not force Ryanair to sell its shares in Aer Lingus.
 However, Aer Lingus appealed this decision before the CFI.
 In January 2008, the CFI heard an application by Aer Lingus for interim measures limiting Ryanair's voting rights, pending a decision of the CFI on Aer Lingus' appeal of the European Commission's decision not to force Ryanair to sell the Aer Lingus shares.
 In March 2008, the court dismissed Aer Lingus' application for interim measures.
 Aer Lingus' main appeal was heard in July 2009.
 On July 6, 2010, the court rejected Aer Lingus' appeal and confirmed that Ryanair cannot be forced to dispose of its 29.8% stake in Aer Lingus.
-Aer Lingus chose not to appeal this judgment to the Court of Justice of the EU.
+Aer Lingus chose not to appeal this judgment to the Court of Justice of the

+EU.
 EU legislation may change in the future to require such a forced disposal.
 If eventually forced to dispose of its stake in Aer Lingus, Ryanair could suffer significant losses due to the negative impact on market prices of the forced sale of such a significant portion of Aer Lingus' shares.

-On December 1, 2008, Ryanair made a second offer to acquire all of the ordinary shares of Aer Lingus it did not own at a price of &1.40 per ordinary share.
+On December 1, 2008, Ryanair made a second offer to acquire all of the ordinary shares of Aer Lingus it did not own at a price of $\notin 1.40$ per ordinary share.
 Ryanair offered to keep Aer Lingus as a separate company, maintain the Aer Lingus brand, and retain its Heathrow slots and connectivity.
 Ryanair also proposed to double Aer Lingus' short-haul fleet from 33 to 66 aircraft and to create 1,000 associated new jobs over a five-year period.
-If the offer had been accepted, the Irish government would have received over &180 million in cash.
-The employee share ownership trust and employees who owned 18% of Aer Lingus would have received over &137 million in cash.
-The Company met Aer Lingus management, representatives of the employee share ownership trust and other parties.
-The offer of &1.40 per Aer Lingus share represented a premium of approximately 25% over the closing price of &1.12 on November 28, 2008.
+If the offer had been accepted, the Irish government would have received over $\notin 180$ million in cash.
+The employee share ownership trust and employees who owned 18% of Aer Lingus would have received over $\notin 137$ million in cash.
+The Company met Aer Lingus share represented a premium of approximately 25% over the closing price of $\notin 1.12$ on November 28, 2008.
 Ryanair also advised the market that it would not proceed to seek EU approval for the new bid unless the shareholders agreed to sell their stakes in Aer Lingus to Ryanair.
 However, as the Company was unable to secure the shareholders' support it decided, on January 28, 2009, to withdraw its second offer for Aer Lingus.